gnperdue/EssentialSQLAlchemy/esqlalchCha03/esqlalch_notes_cha03.markdown

     (pymysql.err.IntegrityError) (1062, u"Duplicate entry 'bruleboy' for key 'username'")
     ...

-If we need multiple statements to succeed, then wrapping individual statements in `try-except` blocks is inadequate.
-We should use transactions.
+If we need multiple statements to succeed (and that depend on each other), then wrapping individual statements in `try-except` blocks is inadequate.
+We should use _transactions_.

 ## Transactions